OrdinaryMagician/SWWMZ/PICKUPS.md

 Of course some powerups are needed, too.

+Healing items restore health (duh) to you and all carried weapons.

+Armor is separated in groups for each type of item, there are three types of armor items in the mod, each with its own special effects.

+Powerups all have a fixed time limit, after which they'll simply wear out.

 #### Health Bonus, replaces Health Vial

 Health bonuses increase health by 5% up to a 2000% cap.